novix-sa/Pyplan/docs/index.md

 Pyplan is an assisted **Graphical Integrated Development Environment** designed for easy creation and sharing of **Data Analytics Apps** based on **Python** programming language.

 ## **Code Organization**
-The app code is structured through a hierarchicaln Influence Diagram of nodes -( a Workflow- that helps understand the calculation logic.
+The app code is structured through a hierarchicaln Influence Diagram of nodes -a Workflow- that helps understand the calculation logic.
-Nodes are added by a driag and drop user interface and Python code is written inside their definition.
+Nodes are added by a drag and drop user interface and Python code is written inside their definition.
 ![enter image description here](http://img.pyplan.org/index_node_code.png)

 Nodes have several properties: Title, ID, Units, Inputs, Outputs that are displayed when focus.